COMET: COVID-19 on Maternal Experience and Temperament

 Mechanisms of Health Disparities

-In this project, we examine racial and ethnic differences in health disparities, as well as their mechanisms.
+In this project, we examine racial and ethnic differences in health disparities, as well as their mechanisms, across the college years.
+Further, we consider psychosocial and biological mechanisms for these effects that are the result of past or present social injustice.

 MIND: Mapping Intelligence and Neural Development

-We are investigating the physiological and neurobiological underpinnings of self-control abilities, as well as examining parenting practices which may influence the abilities in children.
+We investigate the physiological and neurobiological underpinnings of self-control abilities, as well as examine parenting practices that may influence the abilities in children.
+The goal of this line of research is to identify the relationship between maternal and child physiological markers and self-regulation.

 Collaborator: Dr. Amanda Tarullo (Boston University)